Capitol Construction Timeline

 Jan.
 2, 1917, Governor Major, Board members, and other officials transact the first official business in the new Capitol when the Governor signs a copy of his message to the General Assembly “fumed oak room of the Governor’s suite…being the Governor’s private office.”

 Jan.
-8, 1917, Governor Frederick Gardner inaugurated in first outdoor inauguration in Missouri history because facilities in the temporary Capitol were inadequate and plans to hold the swearing-in in one of the wins of the new building became controversial because of limited issuance of tickets.
+8, 1917, Governor Frederick Gardner inaugurated in first outdoor inauguration in Missouri history because facilities in the temporary Capitol were inadequate and plans to hold the swearing-in in one of the wings of the new building became controversial because of limited issuance of tickets.
 The first inaugural ball is held at the Capitol.
 Previous events had been in the Governor’s Mansion.

 March 16, 1917, The House and Senate leave the temporary Capitol and meet for the first time in the House and Senate chambers in the new building using temporary chairs and desks.